pansap99/gitGuide/README.md

 ## HEAD -> master

-When we used the git log command you may be wondering what is this "HEAD" mean.
+When we use the git log command you may be wondering what does this "HEAD" mean.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/git_log_head.png"> </p>

-HEAD refers to the branch pointer (e.g the master bracnh).
-More specifically, HEAD points to the tip(last commit) of the current branch that is the last commit of the "active" branch.
+HEAD refers to the branch pointer (e.g the master branch).
+More specifically, HEAD points to the tip (last commit) of the current branch that also is the last commit of the "active" branch.

-HEAD is the branch that is currently active and we are **"checking out"**.
+HEAD points to the branch that is currently active and we are **"checking out"**.

 ## Viewing branches